A box of MELO Air Melatonin vaporizer in Rainbow Road flavor with several colorful chocolate candies scattered around it.

 A box of Melo Air Melatonin Diffuser in Midnight Mint flavor and a white feather leaning on its right side in a cool green background

-When it comes to vaping, there are a number of legitimate health concerns.
-We need to consider the issues with other commonly vaped substances such as recreational drugs, the fillers added to the oil to make it vape-ready, and the issue of how our lungs deal with vaporized particles in general.
-Here, we’ll explore some of the pitfalls of other vaporizers and show you how MELO Air has been made safer.
+Vaping comes with a number of legitimate health concerns.
+We need to consider the issues with other commonly vaped substances, such as recreational drugs, the fillers added to the oil to make it vape-ready, and the issue of how our lungs deal with vaporized particles in general.

 MELO Air Contains No Nicotine